MicahElliott/pacrat/README.md

 vermin  = '2024.11.14'
 ```

-That shows a package named `clj-kondo` and that:
+That section shows a package named `clj-kondo` and that:

 - The installed command (`cmd`) is `clj-kondo`, which will be installed if not
   already present (or upgraded depending on `vermin`)

-- On a _Linux_ system, `curl` is used to fetch and run another installer script
+- On any _Linux_ system, `curl` is used to fetch and run an installer script

 - On a _Macos_ system, a simple `brew install ...` is used